Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Ronald's family - View on Tribute Wall
+3 Trees, Flowers, or Condolences have been shared with support of Herman's family - View on Tribute Wall

 Herman Herbert White was born on December 6th, 1938, to Ruth Steadman, and Ernest White in Moro, Arkansas.
 He was raised by his maternal grandparents Louis Steadman and Leola (Jefferson) Steadman.
 His family later relocated to Vaster, Arkansas where he attended school.
 Finally, they settled in Pine Bluff, Arkansas, where he would go on to meet and marry, the love of his life, his wife Rosetta, and with this union, they had a daughter, Stacie.

 He confessed a hope in Christ at an early age and was a member of the Palestine M.B.C, and later in 1994, joined New St. Hurricane where he served as a member of the Senior Choir until its conclusion.
 He was also a member of the Men’s Choir.
 He was a faithful member of the Church, alongside his wife Rosetta, and they would follow the Church frequently on fellowship visits to other Churches, until her health declined, causing him to become her full-time caregiver, the remainder of her life.